maxrosenb/ilovecloudflare/README.md

 ### 3. Distribute requests between variants (A/B Testing)

 The `/api/variants` API route returns an array of two URLs.
 Requests are evenly distributed between the two urls, in A/B testing style.
 This means that when a client makes a request to the Workers script, the script roughly returns each variant around 50% of the time.
-This is ensured by choosing the variant randomly with a 50% probability of getting variant 1 or variant 2.
+This is ensured by choosing the variant randomly with a 50% probability of getting either variant 1 or variant 2.

 ## Extra Credit